-Fonzo (seen in the photos): Huge recommendation from us!
+Fonzo (unfortunately closed as of summer 2023!): Huge recommendation from us!
 This young, hip tapas bar is a gem.
 They serve delicious and very creative vegetarian dishes, but also include some dishes with meat on their menu.
 We even reordered certain dishes because they tasted so good.
 In addition, they also serve great craft beers from Spain and regional wines.
 As per usual in most tapas bar, space is limited – so you have to cross your fingers and hope for a free table!
 It’s worth waiting, I promise!

 Mia Coffee Shop: What is probably the best espresso in Málaga, can be found in this small, secluded coffee shop.
 Perfect for a pick-me-up coffee!

 Pizzamore: If you’ve had enough of tapas, then we can highly recommend a visit to this pizzeria.
 The ambience could do with some more character and charm (we found it just a little too sterile and too light for us), but the pizzas are delicious.

 5. Accommodation: Our Tip for Staying in Málaga

 We can highly recommend the accommodation we stayed at called: Suites Teatro.
 As the name suggests, this is not a classic hotel, but apartment suits that belong to a hotel.
 We spent three nights here and had a very comfortable stay.